 Uses of Nickel

 The metal is used mainly in the form of alloys like Monel metal, nickel silver, nichrome, alnico with iron, and other nonferrous metals.
-A small part of Ni increasing the quality of cast iron.
-For example, 0.25 to 0.45 percent of nickel in steels increases the mechanical properties and corrosion resistance properties.
+A small part of Ni increases the quality of cast iron.
+For example, 0.25 to 0.45 percent of Ni in steel increases the mechanical properties and corrosion resistance properties.
 68 percent of nickel from global production uses for making stainless steel.
-The metal is used in many industrial and consumer products like stainless steel, magnets, rechargeable batteries, electrical plating, etc. The alloy, alnico is used for making permanent magnets like horseshoe magnet.
+The metal is used in many industrial and consumer products like stainless steel, magnets, rechargeable batteries, electrical plating, etc. The alloy, alnico is used for making permanent magnets like horseshoe magnets.

-The metal is used for the hydrogenation of oils and hydrocarbon in organic chemistry.
+The chemical catalyst of nickel is used for the hydrogenation of oils and hydrocarbon in organic chemistry.
 The common chemical catalyst for this purpose is Raney Nickel, a highly active form of the metal prepared by dissolving aluminum from the alloy NiAl3 with alkali.

 The natural biological application of nickel was established only in 1975 with the discovery of the metal in the enzyme jack bean urease.
 The enzyme is present in a number of plants, eubacteria, archaebacteria, and fungi.
-The enzyme contains an uncommon oxidation state like +2 with a redox reaction inactive unit containing octahedral nickel which acts as a Lewis acid.
+The enzyme contains an uncommon oxidation state like +2 with a redox reaction inactive unit containing octahedral Ni which acts as a Lewis acid.
 The redox-active nickel centers are present in other enzymes like Hydrogenase, CO dehydrogenase, methyl-S-coenzyme M reductase found mainly in bacteria.